EseEgbe/binary_trees/README.md

 We learned how to qualify trees as well as how to traverse them.
 Throughout the project, we implemented binary, binary search, AVL, and Max Binary Heap trees.

+There should be one project repository per group.
+If you clone/fork/whatever a project repository with the same name before the second deadline, you risk a 0% score.

 ## Learning Objectives
 * What is a binary tree
 * What is the difference between a binary tree and a Binary Search Tree